Anti-Judaism: Anti-Judaic polemic

-A statement about whether scrolls could be left to burn in a fire on the Sabbath is attributed to Tarfon (died 135 CE).
-A disputed interpretation identifies these books with the Gospels (see Gilyonim): "The Gospels must be burned for paganism is not as dangerous to the Jewish faith as Jewish Christian sects."
+A statement about whether early Christian written texts, referred to as (גִּלְיוֹנִים) in tractate Shabbat 116a of the Talmud, could be left to burn in a fire on Shabbat is attributed to Rabbi Tarfon.
+Although a disputed interpretation, scholars Daniel Boyarin, Kuhn, Maier, and Paget, and Friedlander and Pearson identify said scrolls with the Christian Gospels: "The Gospels must be burned for paganism is not as dangerous to the Jewish faith as Jewish Christian sects."
 The anonymous Letter to Diognetus was the earliest apologetic work in the early Church to address Judaism.
-Justin Martyr (died 165 CE) wrote the apologetic Dialogue with Trypho, a polemical debate giving the Christian assertions for the Messiahship of Jesus by making use of the Old Testament contrasted with counter-arguments from a fictionalized version of Tarphon.
-"For centuries defenders of Christ and the enemies of the Jews employed no other method" than these apologetics.
-Apologetics were difficult as gentile converts could not be expected to understand Hebrew; translations of the Septuagint into Greek prior to Aquila would serve as a basis for such cross-cultural arguments, also demonstrated was Origen's difficulties debating Rabbi Simlai.
+Justin Martyr wrote the apologetic Dialogue with Trypho, a polemical pseudo-debate that outlines the justifications Christianity offers for the messiahship of Jesus by using the Hebrew Bible, contrasted with counter-arguments from a fictionalized version of Rabbi Tarfon.
+"For centuries defenders of Christ and the enemies of the Jews employed no other method" than these apologetics, argued Bernard Lazare.
+Apologetics were difficult as gentile converts could not be expected to understand Hebrew.
+Translations of the Septuagint into Greek prior to the work of Aquila of Sinope would serve as a basis for such cross-cultural arguments also demonstrated was Origen's difficulties debating Rabbi Simlai.

-Though Emperor Hadrian was an "enemy of the synagogue", the reign of Antoninus Pius began a period of Roman benevolence toward the Jewish faith.
+Although Roman emperor Hadrian was an "enemy of the synagogue", the reign of Antoninus Pius began a period of Roman benevolence toward the Judaism and Jews within the empire.
 Meanwhile, imperial hostility toward Christianity continued to crystallize; after Decius, the empire was at war with it.
 An unequal power relationship between Jews and Christians in the context of the Greco-Roman world generated anti-Jewish feelings among the early Christians.
-Feelings of mutual hatred arose, driven in part by Judaism's legality in the Roman Empire; in Antioch, where the rivalry was most bitter.
+Feelings of mutual hatred arose, driven in part by Judaism's legality in the Roman Empire.